-- A. Measurement for payment for gate valves of each size shall be the actual number installed and accepted. - B. Payment for gate valves shall be at the Bid Form unit price per each for each size, which payment shall be full compensation for the valve and operator, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, compaction, valve boxes, extension rods, and concrete pads, and all other incidentals necessary to complete the installation as specified.
-Hydrant valves are not included under this pay item.
-Hydrant valves are included under Item 3R.
+- A. Measurement for payment for 16-inch plug valve shall be the actual number of valves installed and accepted. - B. Payment for 16-inch plug valve shall be at the Bid Form unit price per each, which payment shall be full compensation for the valve and operator, excavation (including rock, and other inorganic and organic unsuitable material), disposal of excess material, bedding material, backfill, compaction, valve boxes, extension rods, and concrete pads, and all other incidentals necessary to complete the installation as specified.